 Do I have to wear a mask?

 Yes.
 Staff and visitors (over the age of two years) are required to wear a mask covering their nose and mouth while on-site.
-Disposable masks will be available for $1.00 in the Gift Shop as well as cotton, washable KWITCHURBELIAKIN masks in the near future.
+Disposable masks are available for $1.00 in the Gift Shop as well as reusable/washable cotton or poly KWITCHURBELIAKIN masks.

 If you are deaf or hard of hearing and prefer to see staff faces, please contact us prior to reserving your visit.
-We are working on obtaining see through masks to accommodate lip-reading.
+We have see-through masks on-order to accommodate lip-reading.

 What other requirements are there for visitors?